-- Fabrication of signs and symptoms which may include fabrication of past medical history - Fabrication of signs and symptoms and falsification of hospital charts and records, and specimens of bodily fluids.
-This may include falsification of letters and documents - Induction of illness by a variety of means is child abuse linked top faith or belief.
+•Fabrication of signs and symptoms which may include fabrication of past medical history

+•Fabrication of signs and symptoms and falsification of hospital charts and records, and specimens of bodily fluids.
+This may include falsification of letters and documents is child abuse linked top faith or belief.
 This includes: belief in concepts of witchcraft and spirit possession, demons or the devil acting through children or leading them astray (traditionally seen in some Christian beliefs), the evil eye or djinns (traditionally known in some Islamic faith contexts) and dakini (in Hindu context): ritual or multi murders where the killing of children is believed to bring supernatural benefits or the use of their body parts is believed to produce potent magical remedies: and use of belief in magic or witchcraft to create fear in children to make them more compliant when they are being trafficked for domestic slavery or sexual exploitation.
-This is not an exhaustive list and there will be other examples where children have been harmed when adults think that their actions have brought bad fortune, such as telephoning a wrong number which is believed by some to allow malevolent spirits to enter the home.